Qboi123/filetype-explorers/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+-->

+# Filetype Explorers
+*Currently supported: `NBT Files`*

+## Downloads
+*Coming soon*

+## Info
+Compatibility: *Windows, Linux and MacOS*, as long it's 64-bit (32-bit was broken, so removed compatibility).

+## How to use
+When you open NBT Explorer, you first see an empty file, in an empty file you can add the entries yourself.
+But if you want to edit data, go to `File -> Open...` and select the file you want to edit.